-On a quarterly basis, our total revenue increased sequentially for all periods presented, with the exception of the third quarter of 2020, the first quarter of 2021, and the second quarter of 2023, as a result of increases in GTV and orders.
+On a quarterly basis, our total revenue increased sequentially for all periods presented, with the exception of the third quarter of 2020 and first quarter of 2021, as a result of increases in GTV and orders.

-On a quarterly basis, transaction revenue increased sequentially quarter over quarter for all periods presented with the exception of the third quarter of 2020, the first, second, and fourth quarters of 2021, and the second quarter of 2023.
+On a quarterly basis, transaction revenue increased sequentially quarter over quarter for all periods presented with the exception of the third quarter of 2020 and the first, second, and fourth quarters of 2021.
 The overall increase in transaction revenue was primarily driven by attracting and engaging customers, optimization of retailer and customer fees, the addition of more retail partners, and the introduction of new fulfillment options.
 The COVID-19 pandemic accelerated these trends beginning in the first quarter of 2020.
 In 2021, the effects of the COVID-19 pandemic started to subside and average order values began to normalize as consumers returned to pre-COVID grocery shopping behaviors.
 Commencing in the first half of 2022, average grocery prices on Instacart increased due to higher inflation, which has had a positive effect on GTV and average order values.
 However, customers have also been purchasing fewer items on average per order and shifting toward lower-price product categories on Instacart, partially offsetting the effects of inflation and driving average order values back down.
 While we do not expect our future growth rates to approach levels experienced during the COVID-19 pandemic and its variant outbreaks, we are focused on continuing to grow our transaction revenue over time.
-In the near term, we expect our transaction revenue, GTV, and average order values to also be impacted by the factors described in the section titled "-Our Financial Model-Core Principals of Our Financial Model-Grow Relationships with Brands," including ongoing macroeconomic uncertainty and recession risks as well as the cessation of government stimulus programs (including the termination of certain EBT SNAP benefits in March 2023).
+In the near term, we expect our transaction revenue, GTV, and average order values to also be impacted by ongoing macroeconomic uncertainty and recession risks, as well as the cessation of government stimulus programs.

-On a quarterly basis, advertising and other revenue increased sequentially quarter over quarter for all periods presented with the exception of the first and third quarters of 2021, the first quarter of 2022, and the first quarter of 2023, primarily due to the seasonality of our brand partners' advertising budgets.
-The overall increase in advertising and other revenue was primarily driven by interrelated factors including the launch of new advertising features and products, an increased number of brands on Instacart, continued utilization of our Sponsored Product ads offering, and growth in orders and GTV
+On a quarterly basis, advertising and other revenue increased sequentially quarter over quarter for all periods presented with the exception of the first and third quarters of 2021 and the first quarter of 2022.
+The overall increase in advertising and other revenue was primarily driven by interrelated factors including the launch of new advertising features and products, an increased number of brands on Instacart, continued utilization of our sponsored product offering, and growth in orders and GTV.

 Advertising and other revenue was generally high in the fourth quarter and low in the first quarter of a given year due to the seasonality in advertising and other revenue as a result of how advertisers deploy their budgets.
-In 2022 and the first six months of 2023, we continued seeing strong growth in our advertising and other revenue, driven by increased spend by our emerging brand partners and growth in our display ads offerings.
-However, in the first six months of 2023 our advertising performance was impacted by changes in spend by certain brand partners due to macroeconomic uncertainty and changes in our brand partners' businesses and performance.
-In addition, we expect our advertising and other revenue to be negatively impacted over the near term due to the factors described in the section titled "-Our Financial Model-Core Principals of Our Financial Model-Grow Relationships with Brands."
-Moreover, demand in the future may be further impacted if such factors persist and depending on market acceptance of our Ads offerings.
+In 2022, we continued seeing strong growth in our advertising and other revenue, driven by increased spend by our emerging brand partners and growth in our display ads offerings.
+However, our advertising performance has been impacted by reduced demand for advertising from brands that are exercising caution with their spending budgets given the macroeconomic factors described in the section titled "Risk Factors" and may in the future be further impacted if such factors persist and depending on market acceptance of our Ads offerings.